Corey0531/vehicle_control/README.md

 **No guarantee of correctness is provided.** Use at your own risk.

 ## Description
-This repository contains MATLAB code and related files for coursework and experiments conducted in the "Vehicle Control and Driver Assistance Systems" class (Fall 2024, 113-1) at NTUST.
+This repository contains MATLAB code and related files for coursework and experiments conducted in the "Vehicle Control and Driver Assistance Systems" class (Spring 2025, 113-2) at NTUST.

 ## Additional Information
 For more details, please refer to the following documentation: